 The mountain top shrouded in mist on the day I was due to fly, but I soon learnt not to discount a cloudy day when it comes to this kind of adventure.
 I went paragliding in Wildschönau when the clouds were rolling in high up on the Zillertal Alps, and my tandem pilot said we should take the opportunity to float through them and find ‘the hole’ from which we entered the valley bed below.
 It felt like we had found a magical portal to another world.

 Despite the slightly wracking-run off the mountain (although I enjoy the adrenalin kick I get from it), paragliding is a relaxing way to glide freely through nature, picking up a little speed before slowing down to take in the views.
 I also had the opportunity to take control of the suspensions lines/strings, understand more about the air pressure and was able to change direction myself.
-Ask nicely, and your pilot might also agree to a fast spin session if you want to play with the wind and really feel the force of it.
+Ask nicely, and your pilot might also agree to a fast spin session if you want to play with the wind and feel the force of it.

-Wildschonau is one of the best regions for paragliding in Tirol as it is said the winds here are near perfect because of the protected location.
+Wildschonau is one of the best regions for paragliding in Tirol as the winds here are near perfect because of the protected location.
 Because of this, it is also considered one of the safest flight areas in Europe, and the ideal place to perfect your skills if you are looking to take a full paragliding course.
-The special microclimate here means you can take to the skies for up to 300 days per year.
+The unique microclimate here means you can take to the skies for up to 300 days per year.

 A tandem flight with Flugschule Wildschönau costs €110 for a 20-minute flight session.
 You will meet your instructor at the bottom of the Markbachjoch cable car.